SQL SELECT Query Example | SQL SELECT Statement

 select * from Apps where AppName = 'MoneyControl'

 In this query, we are fetching the records based on where condition.
 We are fetching only those records, whose AppName is MoneyControl.
-The output is following.
+See the output.

 Select a few columns instead of all columns